damnkrishna/CyberGaurd-j/Log-Analysis/log9.md

 * **Alert Generation:** Triggering events (e.g., through SSH brute force) to observe how they appear in the SIEM interface.

 ---

+## personal thinking

+wazuh is not that complex of a tool in itself it just need some more time to understand and after trying to set it up 3 time and failing three time till now i finally able to understand how it works but still the inside how to use wazuh is still tough for me